-Question No. 3: What densities and which character sub-districts should be included in developing alternatives that staff will bring back for EPC and Council consideration at a later date?
+Question No. 3: Does Council support or want changes made to the subdistricts framework shown in Table 4 to be used in developing alternatives that staff will bring back for EPC and Council consideration at a later date?

 Question No. 4: Location Criteria for Densities and Commercial